Zucka/sw403f12/README.md

-# the GEL programming language!!
+# the NISSE programming language!!
 _Compiler and language specificatins_